- 500g potatoes

 - Freshly ground pepper

 - 100g wild samphire

 - 45g butter

-Tip: Rock samphire is quite different to marsh samphire and can have a very strong flavour, so if using this instead, you'll only need a little bit of it in your recipe or you can use it as a garnish.
+Rock samphire is quite different to marsh samphire, and can have a very strong flavour.
+If using rock samphire instead, you'll only need a little bit of it in your recipe, or you can use it as a garnish.

 2. While the potatoes are coming to the boil, trim the leaves off the radishes (keep them) then wash and finely slice the radishes.
 Wash and finely shred a couple of the leaves.
 Place both in a large bowl.

 3. Finely shred the sorrel leaves, discarding any dry, tough stems.
 Add them to the bowl.
 Set aside.

 4. Peel and finely grate the garlic into a separate small bowl.
 Zest and juice the lemon in.
 Add a pinch of salt and pepper and mix together.
 Trim any woody bases off the samphire, and give the samphire a good rinse.

 5. When the potatoes are cooked and are draining, place the pan back on the heat.
 Add the butter, garlic and lemon and melt together.
 Then add the samphire.
 Cook, stirring, for 1-2 mins.